 PHP Functions

-For anything you would typically add to your functions.php, you can use the My Custom Functions plugin instead.
+For anything you would typically add to your functions.php, you can use either of these plugins instead:

-Touching PHP, even when just copy/pasting code, can be a bit daunting because you have the ability to whitescreen your site if you make a mistake, like missing a bracket, for example.
+Touching PHP, even when just copy/pasting code, can be a bit daunting because you have the ability to whitescreen your site.
+Even seemingly simple mistakes, like missing a bracket, can cause an error.

 Next Steps